 If you feel like you simply don’t want to take a dress off and keep comparing other styles to one in particular chances are it’s the dress for you.

 Ball gown – Ball gown cut wedding dresses are sometimes called Princess cut wedding dresses.
 They are full skirted and often suitable for a bride after a traditional bridal look.
-Often the bodice is fitted and combined with its full skirt this style will flatter and suit a range of figures.
+The bodice is usually fitted and combined with a full skirt from the waist this style will flatter and suit a range of figures.
 Although unfairly nick named ‘meringue’ it’s a fabulous style ideal for those who dream of a big dress and want wow factor!
 Shorter brides have to be careful with fuller bridal styles such as ballgown or princess cut wedding dresses, if not careful this shape can make a bride look shorter.

-A-line – This is perhaps the most common of wedding dress styles and continues to be one of the most popular.
+A-line – This is perhaps the most common of wedding dress styles.
 Again the bodice is often fitted and the amount of flare in the skirt can vary according to the amount of integral netting and optional use of an additional separate underskirt.
-Another flattering shape to suit most figures with a skirt style that will skim beautifully off the hips.
+This is another versatile and flattering shape to suit most figures with a skirt style that will skim beautifully off the hips.
 A-symmetrical detail on or above the waistline will flatter further creating emphasis on the waist.
-Another fairly classic style but less puffy looking than a ball gown skirt.
+This is another classic style but less puffy looking than a ballgown or a waisted gown.

 Empire Line – Perfect if you want to hide a larger tummy or bigger hips but want to avoid a fuller ball gown or A-line style skirt.
 The waist basically starts from underneath the bust and drops away.
 In a floaty fabric option this style creates a feminine look and is less structured in style.

 It’s simple, stop looking!
 Some brides will instinctively know when they have found ‘the one’ the moment it is tried on.
-Other Bride’s may need a while to reflect on their favourites but will then realise.
+Other Bride’s may need a while to reflect on their favourites and will then realise.
 ‘The one’ makes a bride feel fabulous and you won’t want to take it off.
 DON’T be tempted to try on more dresses after you have ordered your dress as you will risk finding another dress that you also like and simply end up confused!

 Some Brides worry that if they haven’t had that ‘moment’ when they burst into floods of tears and emotionally connect with their dress publicly whilst proclaiming ‘this is it, this is it’ that it means that it isn’t ‘the one’.
 Media often hypes up ‘the moment’ that you find your dress but brides respond in different ways and it isn’t always with a big show of tears so don’t pile pressure on yourself and look for a big grand moment, it may be that way for you or it may not.
 Also it might help to know that sometimes brides can become a little insecure about their choice of dress at some point or as the day gets nearer and wonder if they have made the right decision.
-The important thing is that providing you originally took your time with your selection, have tried on various styles and felt absolutely amazing in that dress and (probably most importantly) you made the final decision, then worry no more!
+The important thing is that providing you originally took your time with your selection, have tried on various different cuts and styles and felt absolutely amazing in that dress and (probably most importantly) you made the final decision, then worry no more!
 You have found ‘the one’ for you and no doubt you will dazzle the Groom and all of your guests as you make a grand entrance on your big day.